triton-inference-server/server/docs/inference_protocols.md

 protocols](https://github.com/kserve/kserve/tree/master/docs/predict-api/v2)
 that have been proposed by the [KServe project](https://github.com/kserve).
-To fully enable all capabilities Triton also implements a number [HTTP/REST and GRPC extensions](https://github.com/triton-inference-server/server/tree/main/docs/protocol) to the KServe inference protocol.
+To fully enable all capabilities Triton also implements [HTTP/REST and GRPC extensions](https://github.com/triton-inference-server/server/tree/main/docs/protocol) to the KServe inference protocol.
 GRPC protocol also provides a bi-directional streaming version of the inference RPC to allow a sequence of inference requests/responses to be sent over a GRPC stream.
-We typically recommend using the unary version for inference request.
-The streaming version should be used only if situation demands it.
+We typically recommend using the unary version for inference requests.
+The streaming version should be used only if the situation demands it.
 Some of such use cases can be:

 * Assume a system with mulitple Triton server instances running behind a Load Balancer.
-If a sequence of inference requests is needed to hit the same Triton server instance.
-GRPC stream will hold a single connection throughout the lifetime and hence ensure the requests are delivered to the same Triton instance.
+If a sequence of inference requests is needed to hit the same Triton server instance, a GRPC stream will hold a single connection throughout the lifetime and hence ensure the requests are delivered to the same Triton instance.
-* If the order of requests/responses needs to be preserved over the network.
-GRPC stream will ensure that the server receives the requests in the same order as they were sent from the client.
+* If the order of requests/responses needs to be preserved over the network, a GRPC stream will ensure that the server receives the requests in the same order as they were sent from the client.